raganwald-deprecated/homoiconic/2012/08/decoupling_with_method_decorators.md

 What does this make easy?
 Well, for one thing, it makes testing easy.
 You don't need your tests to elaborately mock up a lot of authorization code to appease the authorization advice, you simply don't bind it when you're unit testing the base functionality, and you bind it when you're integration testing the whole thing.

-YouAreDaChef's decoupling makes writing tests easy.
+YouAreDaChef's decoupling makes writing tests easy by decoupling code so that you can test one responsibility at a time.

 Does YouAreDaChef makes working with cross-cutting concerns easy?
 -----------------------------------------------------------------